HunterECampbell/Capstone-Project/Capstone Project Milestone/PokeGoMilestoneReport.md

 ### **Introduction**

-*PokémonGo* is an augmented reality game for handheld devices created by *Niantic, Inc.* Over 100 million downloads, and one of the most popular apps ever created.
+*PokémonGo* is an augmented reality game for handheld devices created by *Niantic, Inc.* With over 100 million downloads, *PokémonGo* is one of the most popular apps ever created.
 This report shows the correlation between Pokémon spawn frequency and different environments that a *PokémonGo* user might encounter.
 This report also presents data and graphical analysis that will affirm a rise in rare Pokémon spawn rates and a drop in common Pokémon spawn rates--- all based on location.
-This report will ultimately help all *PokémonGo* users with their quest to "Catch'em All".
+This report ultimately can help all *PokémonGo* users with their quest to "Catch'em All".
 Lets get started!

 <br>